Lone Star Preview Registration

 Any questions should be directed to the to the event

 Lone Star Preview Event Map

 Lone Star Preview Guidelines

-Entries will be accepted via the online registration form beginning April 5, 2019 at 8:00 AM CT through August 31, 2019.
+Entries will be accepted via the online registration form beginning May 1, 2023 at 8:00 AM CT through midnight, August 31, 2023.
 The online entry form must be completed in full by the unit director.
-Entry form and fee must be received by August 31, 2019 for the entry to be valid.
-The performance schedule will be determined by time stamp of entry beginning NO EARLIER than 8am on Friday, April 5th, 2019.
+Entry form and fee must be received by August 31, 2023 for the entry to be valid.
+The performance schedule will be determined by time stamp of entry beginning NO EARLIER than 8am on May 1, 2023.

 Eligibility: Eligibility is open to all high school bands.
 All participating members must be enrolled at the same high school as full-time students, or at the feeder school of the participating high school.
 All performers who contribute to the performance must be students.
 Violation of the eligibility guidelines will result in disqualification.

 Classification: Bands are classified by school enrollment, grades 10-12 only.
 Under our four-class system (same as Bands of America classification):